mpod/kernel-playground/iio-trig-timer/README.md

 $ su - -c "echo 5 > /sys/bus/iio/devices/trigger0/frequency"
 ```

 Next step is to connect `IIO` driver to this trigger.
-For details about the
+For details about this
 procedure read chapter [Buffers and
 trigger](https://github.com/mpod/kernel-playground#buffers-and-triggers) in
 documentation of BMP280 driver.